 - 2 eggs

-- 6 tablespoons salted butter, melted in the m’wave.
-One minute on High should do it.
+- 6 tablespoons butter, melted in the m’wave.
 Let it cool for 5 minutes before adding

 Thoroughly mix the dry stuff and the wet stuff in separate bowls, then fold together until you can’t see dry stuff any more, but no longer.

-Pour into a buttered, non-stick loaf pan and bake at 350° for 50 minutes.
-The center will still be gooey.
-Lower oven temp to 300º and bake 10 minutes more.
+Pour into your greased, non-stick loaf pan and bake for 50 minutes.
 Do the tooth pick test to see if it’s done.
 If not, give it another 5 minutes, and try again.
-Don’t bake any longer than needed to get a dry toothpick, or it may be too dry.
-Remove from oven, invert onto cookie rack to let the air in underneath the loaf.
-Wait 30 minutes or so, and dig in.
-I love whipped cream cheese spread on the bread.
-The Queen likes butter.
-Enjoy!
+Don’t bake any longer than needed to get a dry toothpick, or it will be too dry.